brainstormsecurity/bigspring-hugo/exampleSite/content/english/aboutus/_index.md

     - title : "We have decades of real world law enforcment experience"
       images:
       - "images/police.jpg"
       content : "I travelled and worked abroad, returning to join the police in the UK.
 I enjoyed an amazing career for nearly three decades.
 I worked in public facing uniformed police roles.
 I would walk the beat while checking if doors were locked on commercial premises in the middle of the night.
-I had exposure to people from all parts of society, from the homeless to high society, which gave me an amazing experience of communicating with people.
+I had exposure to people from all parts of society, from the homeless to high society, which gave me an amazing experience of communicating with people. <br><br>
       Furthermore, I mastered my skills of dealing with incidents under pressure, and with people often in crisis, victims, offenders, witnesses and everyone else associated with the criminal justice system.
 Many critical incidents would often involve ‘life or death’ decision-making.
 I took this in my stride, following the core policing principles, protecting life and property, preserving order, preventing the commission of offences and bringing offenders to justice."
       button:
         enable : true
         label : "Arrange a free consultation."